Accessibility: Metro U1 and U3 station Stephansplatz

-Dirve up with the elevator onto the north tower with Pummerin bell and enjoy the view at the city.
+Tip: Drive up with the elevator onto the north tower with Pummerin bell or walk up the higher south tower and enjoy the view at the inner city.

 The Stephansdom Vienna (C3) with the famous Pummerin bell is a world wide known cultural possession and one of Vienna landmarks.
 The local people use also the name Steffel for this impressive cathedral.
 Several times a day worship services are celebrated and sometimes also weddings and requiems from popular people which are even broadcasted live on television.
 At such special occasions and at important church festivals the Pummerin bell is ringing.